-Having a complete, clean, and descriptive online portfolio is key to getting inbound work requests.
+Having a complete, clean, and descriptive online portfolio is key to submitting winning proposal templates and quotation templates, or getting inbound work requests.
 Most freelance designers will just put up a couple of screenshots, add their email address, and call it a day.

 Here are 5 tips to accomplish that: